Buying real estate in Croatia?

 Sources: Croatia Week, Trade.gov

-10) Rents in coastal Croatia will surge due to high tourist demand
+10) Rents in coastal areas will rise significantly due to strong tourist demand

 Coastal areas in Croatia are seeing a significant rise in rents due to their growing popularity among tourists.